Written By Scott F. Gibson

 - Failure to Protect the Intangible Assets of the Business.

-The following example illustrate how easily the Ten Fatal Mistakes can arise in any business.
+The following examples illustrate how easily the Ten Fatal Mistakes can arise in any business.

 Mistake No. 3: Failure to Segregate Business Enterprises into Distinct Entities.